 The National Park Authority leases most of the foreshore (the part of the beach between mean high and low tide) along the Pembrokeshire Coast from The Crown Estate.
 This means that the Authority can control what happens on that stretch of land and cars can be excluded if there is either a physical barrier or a means of enforcing the byelaw if that becomes necessary.

 In a few cases (such as Newport Sands) there is a tradition of parking on the beach which is strongly supported by local people.
 This can present a big problem for the National Park Authority as it is difficult to manage, with the underlying worry that a child or an adult might be struck by a car and be injured.
-The solution that was reached at Newport was to divide the beach into two and exclude cars from half of it, to keep the other half safe for people, families and bathers.
+The Authority purchased the land traditionally used for beach parking in 2023.
+To find out more visit our ‘Turning the Tide on Beach Parking at Newport Sands’ page.

 It is often easy to look for problems and conflicts rather than celebrate where success has been achieved.
 This case study looking at the issues surrounding climbing at St Govan’s Head is one that demonstrates that with time and effective communication, conflict can be resolved and a relationship built on trust established.